 Status: Effective January 2014

-Effective January 1, 2014 strata corporations will be required to identify how parking and storage lockers are allocated to strata lots on a new Form B (Information Certificate) that will be revised for that purpose.
-Prior to January 1, 2014, strata corporations should be clarifying and assembling this information and may voluntarily choose to disclose it, however this information will not be legally required on a Form B until that date.
+Effective January 1, 2014 strata corporations are required to identify how parking and storage lockers are allocated to strata lots on a new Form B (Information Certificate).

 Form B Information Certificate: Other disclosures